 If you want a hands-off, diversified approach and you’ve factored in the conversion costs, copy trading on eToro is genuinely impressive.

-Beyond individual investor copying, eToro offers themed portfolios - collections of assets grouped around a theme like “Tech Giants,” “Renewable Energy,” or a mix of top-performing Popular Investors.
+Beyond individual investor copying, eToro offers 100+ Smart Portfolios - themed collections of assets grouped around a strategy or market trend.
+There are three types:

 These are managed by eToro’s investment team and rebalanced periodically.
 Minimum investment is usually $500-$1,000.